GSA/digitalgov.gov/content/posts/2016-11-17-are-chatbots-the-next-mhealth-frontier.md

   - USAgov
 ---

 In April, <a href="https://developers.facebook.com/blog/post/2016/04/12/bots-for-messenger/" target="_blank">Facebook made it possible for organizations to use chatbots</a> to send and receive messages from users of <a href="https://www.messenger.com/" target="_blank">Facebook Messenger</a>.
 That’s a big deal.
 Facebook Messenger is now used by 900 million people every month.
-As the name implies, it’s a messaging platform that people use to send short messages to each other through the app. <a href="https://www.similarweb.com/blog/worldwide-messaging-apps" target="_blank">It’s the most popular messaging app in the U.S</a>, and the second most popular of those apps worldwide, behind only WhatsApp (which Facebook also owns). {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/04/600-x-400-Robot-with-chat-bubble-Kirillm-iStock-Thinkstock-174260156.jpg" alt="Robot with chat bubble" %}
+As the name implies, it’s a messaging platform that people use to send short messages to each other through the app. <a href="https://www.similarweb.com/blog/worldwide-messaging-apps" target="_blank">It’s the most popular messaging app in the U.S</a>, and the second most popular of those apps worldwide, behind only WhatsApp (which Facebook also owns). {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/04/600-x-400-Robot-with-chat-bubble-Kirillm-iStock-Thinkstock-174260156.jpg" alt="Robot with chat bubble" caption="" >}}

 ## What&#8217;s a Bot?